uapi-group/specifications/specs/unified_kernel_image.md

 [`pesign`](https://github.com/rhboot/pesign) can be used to sign UKI files.
 The signature format and process again match the ones already used for PE files, so they will not be redefined here.

-## Distribution-built UKIs Installed by Package Managers
+## Locations for Distribution-built UKIs Installed by Package Managers

 UKIs that are built centrally by distributions and installed via the package manager should be installed in `/usr/lib/modules/$UNAME/`, where `$UNAME` is the output of `uname -r` of the kernel included in the UKI, so